Finnish utopian colonies

 they founded several communes in the 1920s and 1930s.
 One

 of them, Kylväjä, was established in 1922 near

 Rostov in White Russia.
 Three collectives were located in

-East Karelia: Side in Olenets, Hiilisuo near Petroskoi, and
+East Karelia: Säde in Olenets, Hiilisuo near Petroskoi, and

 Vonganperä in Uhtua.

-The most recent utopian colony is Jad Hashmona in Israel,
+Still in 1971 a utopian appeared: Jad Hashmona in Israel,

 By even the most generous of estimates, Finnish utopian